How to Join

 You will find that the cost associated with joining a fraternity is reasonable.
 Your associate member semester will cost $990.
 This might seem like a lot but think about all you are getting.
 First you get 5 meals per week prepared fresh daily by our chef, James Moore.
-Second, you receive tickets to every football game (includes Georgia game) in our section.
+Second, you receive tickets to every football game (includes Georgia game) in our section (this year we were first row, right next to the tunnel).
 Some of your money goes to parties, mixers or socials, and fraternity events.
 The remaining part of your dues will go towards many activities that you and your fellow pledge brothers will do.
 After your associate member semester you will become a brother and have the option to live in the house.
 If you chose to live in the house, your total fraternity dues will be about $800 less than comparable Georgia Tech housing and meal plan.
+In fact, a semester of full dues, a meal plan, and housing with us at Pi Kapp is still less than just the rent for North Avenue Apartments alone.
 Please ask any of the brothers for a financial sheet during rush for the most up to date numbers of associate and brother dues.

 What should I wear to rush?